Neville-Owen/PWL-KEL3/README.md

 ##  Usage

-1. Run the website by opening `localhost:1000/pages/beranda.php`.
+1. Run the website by opening laragon then write `php -S localhost:1000`
+2. Then press and hold Ctrl button and click the link
+3. Open the website by write this on your browser `localhost:1000/pages/beranda.php`
-2. Navigate through the menu:
+4. Navigate through the menu:
    Selection of questions created from the Questify application at various levels.
-3. Follow the materials and exercises provided at each level.
+5. Follow the materials and exercises provided at each level.

    ---